AmeNetwork/Model-Smart-Contract-Protocol/README.md

 ```

 ### Non-component contract connector

+In addition to using Component components, developers can customize Connector functions to adapt to different contracts.
+Please refer to the following steps:

+**1. Depoly Your Contract**.
+Deploy your custom contract.
+Here is a [NonComponentContract.sol](./component/NonComponentContract.sol) as example that you can deploy directly.

+**2. Implement the Connector**.
 Developers can implement interface abstraction to customize different connectors
 ```python
 from abc import ABC, abstractmethod